srtager555/wrapping-letters-react/README.md

 Create your custom wrapp for your text with this new property!

+2.2.1 Error when specialWrapp was not in component props resolved

 ## News

 - Are you have a idea for the library?, share the idea in github(in issue section)